A 16-year-old boy has been arrested on suspicion of the murder of a 15-year-old who was fatally stabbed outside his school gates.

 “This is truly shocking news for our pupils, your children and our staff.
 We will be providing specialist support for any among our community who feel they could benefit.”

-Billy Shankland attended the scene with his son, a Year 7 pupil at the school, to lay flowers by the cordon.
+Billy Shankland attended the scene with his son, a Year 7 pupil at the school, to lay flowers.

 He said: “It’s awful, I’ve got a child within the same age group, I can’t imagine what the family’s going through.